julietabarrozo/julietabarrozo/README.md

 # Hi there, I'm Julieta 👋

-I work in **People Operations at a Big 4 firm** and combine my background in HR with **programming and process automation** to build efficient solutions and optimize workflows.
+I work in **People Operations at a Big 4 firm**, combining my HR background with **programming and process automation** to build efficient solutions and optimize corporate workflows.

 ---